open-covid-19/data/README.md

 | USA | [NYT COVID Dataset](https://github.com/nytimes) | [Attribution required, non-commercial use](https://github.com/nytimes/covid-19-data/blob/master/LICENSE) |
 | USA | [COVID Tracking Project](https://covidtracking.com) | [CC BY 4.0](https://covidtracking.com/license) |

-## Why another dataset?
-This dataset is heavily inspired by the dataset maintained by [Johns Hopkins University][1].
-Unfortunately, that dataset has intermittently experienced maintenance issues and a lot of applications depend on this critical data being available in a timely manner.
-Further, the true sources of data for that dataset are still unclear and the methodology used to process the data has not been made open sourced (at least at the time of this writing).

 ## Update the data
 To update the contents of the [output folder](output), first install the dependencies: